php-java/php-java/README.md

 <p align="center"><img src="./docs/img/phpjava.jpg" height="300"></p>

 # What is The PHPJava?
 The PHPJava is experimental library which emulate JVM (a.k.a.
-Java Virtual Machine) by PHP.
-The PHPJava proceed to read binary from pre-compiled Java file(s).
-This project reference to [Java Virtual Machine Specification](https://docs.oracle.com/javase/specs/jvms/se11/html/index.html) documentation when We makes.
+Java Virtual Machine) by PHP 🐘 The PHPJava proceed to read binary from pre-compiled Java file(s) ☕ This project reference to [Java Virtual Machine Specification](https://docs.oracle.com/javase/specs/jvms/se11/html/index.html) documentation when We makes.

+We welcoming to contributions this project 💪

 ## Requirements
 - PHP >= 7.2